 In fact, the same asymptotic upper bound as in Corollary~\ref{cor1} can be proved even for larger classes of graphs.
 Additionally, a stronger conclusion on the colouring is possible.
 For the following result, we assume that colours are integers, which allows us to talk about the `distance' $|\alpha_1-\alpha_2|$ between two colours~$\alpha_1,\alpha_2$.

-\begin{theorem}[\,Havet, Van den Heuvel, McDiarmid \& Reed \cite{HHMR}\,] \mbox{}\\* Let~$k$ be a fixed positive integer.
-The square of every $K_{3,k}$-minor free graph~$G$ of maximum degree~$\Delta$ has list chromatic number (\,and hence clique number\,) at most $\bigl(\frac32+o(1)\bigr)\,\Delta$.
+\begin{theorem}[Havet, Van den Heuvel, McDiarmid \& Reed \cite{HHMR}] \mbox{}\\* Let~$k$ be a fixed positive integer.
+The square of every $K_{3,k}$-minor free graph~$G$ of maximum degree~$\Delta$ has list chromatic number (and hence clique number) at most $\frac32\,\Delta+o(\Delta)$.
 Moreover, given lists of this size, there is a proper colouring in which the colours on every pair of adjacent vertices of~$G$ differ by at least~$\Delta^{1/4}$. \end{theorem}

 Note that planar graphs do not have a $K_{3,3}$-minor.
-In fact, for every surface~$S$, there is a constant~$k$ such that all graphs embeddable in~$S$ do not have $K_{3,k}$ as a minor.
-That shows that Theorem~\ref{mt2} is stronger than our Corollary~\ref{cor1}.
+In fact, for every surface~$S$, there is a constant~$k$ such that no graph embeddable in~$S$ has $K_{3,k}$ as a minor.
+This shows that Theorem~\ref{mt2} is stronger than our Corollary~\ref{cor1}.
 On the other hand, Theorem~\ref{mt2} gives a weaker bound for the clique number than the one we obtain in Corollary~\ref{cor1-cl} below.